Working in sheets

 To widen or narrow a table column, click the right-hand-side border of its column header cell, drag it horizontally to the desired new position, and drop it there.

-By default, the Issue type and Issue key columns are frozen on the left-hand side of the table.
+By default, the Work type and Work item key columns are frozen on the left of the table.
 You can also freeze other columns.
-Hover with the cursor over the header of the desired column, a
+Hover with the cursor over the header of the relevant column, a

 To reset column freezing, click the

-To sort a Sheet by a column's values, hover with the cursor over the header of the desired column, a
+To sort a Sheet by a column's values, hover with the cursor over the header of the relevant column, a

 You can also reset column sorting by clicking the

 You can filter the contents of a Sheet by defining field values in one or multiple columns.
-Hover with the cursor over the header of the desired column, a
+Hover with the cursor over the header of the relevant column, a

 To clear filtering, click the